This document describes how Component manager interacts with individual component instances to manage their lifecycle.

-Component instances progress through four major lifecycle events: create, start, stop, and destroy.
+Component instances progress through four major lifecycle events: create, start, stop, destroy and purge.

 Component instances may retain isolated persistent state on a storage medium while they are not running, which helps them maintain the illusion of continuity across restarts.

 A component instance may be created in the following ways: